RoxenTHNDR/java_final_project/README.md

 ## Chapter 3

 This chapter we mainly focused on types of loops, plus the switch statements.
 I found it interesting the difference between the while loop and a do-while loop.
 In my opinion they are practically saying the same thing, except for the condition being in different places.
 I liked how the changing of the condition is done within the declaration of the condition in the for loop rather than possibly forgetting to change the condition in a while loop.
 I don’t know if I am a massive fan of using case statements, as in code lab it wouldn’t allow for testing of characters that are between others.
 Such as testing for 1-3 instead of having to test for 1, 2, and 3 in different case statements.

+## Chapter 4

+During Chapter four we had mainly focused upon creating methods within classes.
+I had actually found this week to be fairly easy as the process of creating these methods were practically the same as in my .Net course covering C sharp.
+I found it fairly easy to know when to put a void tag or the return type on the method itself, however I still feel like I may need more practice with static versus non-static and public versus private.